bpbpublications/Elements-of-Deep-Learning-for-Computer-Vision/README.md

-# -Fundamentals-of-Deep-Learning-and-Computer-Vision-
+# -Elements of Deep Learning for Computer Vision-
-"Fundamentals of Deep Learning and Computer Vision", published by BPB Publications
+"Elements of Deep Learning for Computer Vision", published by BPB Publications